fmassiedev/unrvld-tech-test-v1/README.md

 ## Project Aims:

-To produce a small app in Next.js that consumers the Mock Shop API[Mock Shop API](https://mock.shop/) to display some content and data.
+To produce a small app in Next.js that consumers the [Mock Shop API](https://mock.shop/) to display some content and data.

 ## Deliverables